 Based on your overall goal, the app will calculate a specific calorie goal for you.
 To achieve your desired weight change, you should try your best to reach this exact goal without going too far over or under it.
 The calorie deficit required for weight loss or the calorie surplus required for muscle building is already built into the total calorie goal, so you don’t need to calculate anything yourself.

-The remaining calories will change color based on their current status.
 You can decide whether or not you would like to consume the additional calories earned through activities.

 Is it bad if you haven’t consumed all available calories?